Crypto-currency Bitcoin (CURRENCY:BTC) surged through new highs of $12,000 on Wednesday, despite a slowdown in world markets.

 The cryptocurrency remains controversial due to the lack of central government control, which has given rise to claims that it enables international crime networks, money laundering and props up the dark web as a result of its de-centralised nature.

-Despite Mr Dinon’s adversity towards the new mediums of exchange, JP Morgan is in the process of developing its own algorithm, Quorum based upon blockchain technology alongside Bitcoin competitor, Ethereum.
+Despite Mr Dimon’s adversity towards the new mediums of exchange, JP Morgan is in the process of developing its own algorithm, Quorum based upon blockchain technology alongside Bitcoin competitor, Ethereum.

 This comes amid moves by European government’s to begin to regulate the emerging markets.
 UK and EU leaders revealed plans this week to launch a crackdown on the Bitcoin amid fears tax evasion and money laundering.